 One other tip: IT IS COLD AND WINDY UP THERE!
 We came so unprepared that it was laughable.
 My husband in shorts and me in a tank top.
 Just because it is 80 degrees in Estes does not mean it is 80 degrees in the Park.
 It was more like 50 degrees at the top of the mountain not counting the wind.
 The wind is serious business folks, you will get wind burn if you are unprepared.
 We froze our butts off.
 We only took Soph out for minimal pictures because even with a jacket it was probably too cold for her.

 Upon arriving at the visitor center you can breathe a sigh of relief that you have made it through part one of your alarming trek.
 The second part is going back down!
 They have a massive gift shop which is the perfect place to get your little one a cute authentic junior ranger outfit and to get a coat if you forgot one.
 They do have a cafe, a few exhibits and an awesome balcony to take National Geographic worthy photos.
 The parking lot can be a hot mess, but don’t be discouraged.
 People are coming and going all the time so parking spots will open up eventually.

 Never let having a baby or toddler deter you from traveling!
-There is so much more to see and do in the RMNP!
+There is so much more to see and do in the RMNP with kids!
 Plan your visit to the Rocky Mountains today! https://www.nps.gov/romo/planyourvisit/index.htm

 Link to the Airbnb.